 Step 2.
 From the left side pane, navigate to the following registry key:-

 Step 3.
-Right-click on the Policies folder, select the New and then Key option.
+Right-click on the Policies folder, select New, and then the Key option.
 Name the newly created key as System.

 Step 5.
 Now, double-click on DisableTaskMgr to set its Value data.
 To re-enable the Task Manager, set the Data value to 0.
 If you want to disable Task Manager, change its Value data to 1.